Transfers: Ajax forward Dolberg completes €20m Nice move | Goal.com

 A Denmark international, he has also won 13 caps for his country and scored three goals.

+He was named Dutch Football Talent of the Year in 2016-17, picking up the award given to the best under-21 player in the Dutch leagues.

-Dolberg only started Ajax's Johan Cruyff Shield victory last month but now will trade Northern Europe for the French Riviera on a five-year deal.
+Dolberg only started Ajax's Johan Cruyff Shield victory last month but now will trade Northern Europe for the French Riviera on a full-time deal.

-Nice had previously only brought in midfielder Khephren Thuram on a free transfer from rivals Monaco, but had been tipped to make a strong signing following the sale of Allan Saint-Maximin to Newcastle United.
+Nice had previously only brought in midfielder Khephren Thuram on a free transfer from rivals Monaco, but had been tipped to make some late signings following their takeover by chemicals company INEOS

+They previously sold Allan Saint-Maximin to Newcastle United, with several other faces having left during the off-season.

+Dolberg passed his medical yesterday and arrives having scored more goals for Ajax than any other player since his debut with the club.

 More to follow...